 With member countries being responsible for more than 95% of world trade, the WCO is in a strong position to identify and disseminate good practice relating to customs issues at border crossings.
-As such, the WCO has produced a set of key principles designed to reduce simplify procedures and reduce crossing delays caused by customs requirements.
+As such, the WCO has produced a set of key principles designed to simplify procedures and reduce crossing delays caused by customs requirements.
 Where these have been applied, customs clearance at border crossings has become faster and, crucially, more predictable and transparent, leading to greater transport efficiency and lower overall business costs.
 The principles are as follows:

-- Transparency and predictability - Standardisation and simplification of goods declaration and supporting documents - "Fast track" procedures for authorised persons with good compliance records - Maximum use of information technology - Minimum control necessary to ensure compliance - Adoption of risk management, based on intelligence and targeted checks - Audit-based controls - Coordinated intervention where other border agencies are involved - Partnership with the trade - Pre-arrival processing, with prior lodgement of documentation
+- transparency and predictability; - standardisation and simplification of goods declaration and supporting documents; - 'fast track' procedures for authorised persons with good compliance records; - maximum use of information technology; - minimum control necessary to ensure compliance; - adoption of risk management, based on intelligence and targeted checks; - audit-based controls; - coordinated intervention where other border agencies are involved; - partnership with the trade; - pre-arrival processing, with prior lodgement of documentation.

 The focus on border crossing best practice is also being addressed by the Organisation for Security and Cooperation in Europe (OSCE), with a particular focus on improving conditions for landlocked countries within the UNECE region.
-A Handbook of Best Practices at Border Crossings is in development and expected to be published shortly, with practical advice and examples of how to improve the efficiency of cross-border trade while maintaining the necessary levels of customs and security.
+A Handbook of Best Practices at Borders is in development and expected to be published shortly, with practical advice and examples of how to improve the efficiency of cross-border trade while maintaining the necessary levels of customs and security.
 Many of the examples are expected to come from the landlocked countries in the Central Asian region.